KirsApps/boilerplate_generators/README.md

   ```

 ## Ignore field
-If you want a class field to be excluded from props generation, you need to annotate the field with the @propsExclude annotation.
+If you want a class field to be excluded from props generation, you need to annotate this field with the @propsExclude annotation.
 In this case, props will not contain this field.
 ```dart
 @props